ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ![Scoped to Exchange email only](screenshots/ticket10-01-scoped-to-exchange.png)

-Configured protection actions to show users when their email goes against policy and also sends an incident report to the global admin email.
-Also configured enforcement capabilities to restrict access or encrypt
+Configured protection actions to show users when their email goes against policy and also sends an incident report to the global admin email for monitoring purposes.
+Also configured enforcement capabilities to restrict access or encrypt.

 ![Protection actions configured](screenshots/ticket10-02-protection-actions.png)